ACOUSTIC TRIANGLE

 encourage more music and art generally in such places.

-Our three albums are produced very carefully in churches; the sound
+Our four albums are produced very carefully in churches; the sound

 characteristics they offer seem to suit our music particularly well.
 We